bvignau/CorpusCreator/README.md

 # CorpusCreator
-A small app to crawl google &amp; google scholar to made a corpus paper
+A small app to crawl google &amp; google scholar to make a corpus paper